akaihola/darglint2/README.md

 darglint2 serializers.py
 ```

-You can give an optional verbosity setting to *darglint*.
+You can give an optional verbosity setting to *darglint2*.
 For example,

 ```bash
 darglint2 -v 2 *.py